brendt/stitcher.io/src/content/blog/2022-07-01-php-version-stats-july-2022.md

 Oh, as a side note: there only are 926 packages because some of the 1000 most popular packages don't specifically require a PHP version.

-Let's plot that data into a chart:
+Let's plot this data into a chart:

 <div class="image-noborder image-wide"></div>